moneroexamples/onion-monero-blockchain-explorer/README.md

 # Onion Monero Blockchain Explorer

-Curently avaliable Monero blockchain explorer websites exist in the clearnet.
-Although useful, they have several limitations which or of special importance to priavcy-oriented users:
+Curently available Monero blockchain explorer websites have several limitations which are of special importance to privacy-oriented users:

  - they use JavaScript,
- - have images which might be used for [coockless tracking](http://lucb1e.com/rp/cookielesscookies/)),
+ - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/)),
  - track users activates through google analytics,
  - are closed sourced,
  - are not available as hidden services,
- - have very only basic search capabilities,
+ - provide only basic search capabilities,
- - can't identify users ouputs based on provided Monero address and viewkey.
+ - can't identify users outputs based on provided Monero address and viewkey.

 In this example, these limitations are addressed by development of